savolai/Merge-Qt-TS-files/README.md

 # Merge Qt .ts files

 Note: There's a newer project with a more versatile UI for this at the following address.
 It was originally based on this project, then apparently rewritten.
-I haven't tested it though. https://github.com/aschet/linguistmerge
+I haven't tested it though. *This newer project makes it harder to know which imported language file is prioritized though, which is essential for me.* https://github.com/aschet/linguistmerge

 See also lconverter